How to Cook Fresh Raw Peanuts

 Walmart Produce Section: Raw Peanuts (not dried)

-I bought my peanuts at Walmart for about $2.59 or $2.79 a pound.
+I bought my peanuts at Walmart.
 Raw, green peanuts will be moist to the touch.
 Raw dried peanuts will rattle when you shake them.
 Some stores will keep green peanuts in the cooler.

 Boiling Peanuts

-Mother would keep some of the green peanuts in the refrigerator for boiling.
-She would boil the peanuts in a big pan or a Dutch oven with a lot of salt on the stove until tender.
+Mother always kept some of the green peanuts in the refrigerator just for boiling.
+She’d use a big pan or Dutch oven, add a generous amount of salt, and let them simmer on the stove until tender.

 boiled peanuts